 Allegations of infringement are serious and could lead to the initiation of a law suit against you.
 You ought to contact a trademark lawyer for advice specific to your particular circumstances.

-Contact us for a complimentary initial telephone appointment if you would like our help with reviewing and responding to trademark infringement allegations.
+Contact us now for a complimentary and confidential initial telephone appointment if you want our help with evaluating and responding to trademark infringement allegations.

 - Why should a start-up company care about trademarks?

 When you are starting a new business or developing a new product, it is easy to focus on the immediate goals rather than thinking about the potential dangers of trademark infringement down the line when your trademark has value.
 However, protecting yourself as soon as possible means having the confidence and security in the ability to enforce your exclusive right to the trademark across the country or region when you need it to protect your brand.

 If you are hoping to change the name of your product, logo, or anything else, you will want to file a new trademark application corresponding to the new name or logo and ensure that it meets all relevant requirements for registration.

 - Someone else is using my company's name as a domain name.
 How can I stop them?